mountaineerbr/shellChatGPT/man/README.md

 known models, or to *2048* tokens as fallback.

-If a plain text file path is set as the first positional argument of the script, the file is loaded as text PROMPT (text cmpls, chat cmpls, and text/code edits).
+If a plain text file path is set as the first positional argument of the script, the file is loaded as text PROMPT (text cmpls, and chat cmpls).

-`Option -S` sets an INSTRUCTION prompt (the initial prompt) for text cmpls, chat cmpls, and text/code edits.
+`Option -S` sets an INSTRUCTION prompt (the initial prompt) for text cmpls, and chat cmpls.
 A text file path may be supplied as the single argument.
 Also see *CUSTOM / AWESOME PROMPTS* section below.

-`Option -e` sets the **text edits** endpoint.
-That endpoint requires both INSTRUCTION and INPUT prompts.
-User may choose a model amongst the *edit model family*.
-This endpoint is going \*deprecated\*.

 `Option -i` **generates images** according to text PROMPT.
 If the first positional argument is an *IMAGE* file, then **generate variations** of